SHIRO-Suit/kanjigrid/README.md

 `Make Study Now decks temporary` makes `Study now` open a temporary filtered deck instead of creating a persistent study deck.

+`Exclude external-source known kanji from study decks` lets selected external sources remove kanji from study-deck targets even when Anki only has unseen cards for those kanji.
+This is useful when sources such as Jiten or a TXT export already mark simple kanji as known.
+The grid study count shows how many cards were filtered by these deck settings.

 When pressing `Update All Decks`:
  - Cards that are in "learning" are returned to their original deck with the learning state preserved (anki default behavior).
  - if `Apply current batch size when updating decks` is toggled, changes the decks ­`limit to` value to the global one. this exists so that user set limits can be kept.